Code of Conduct

-- Club members are free to participate in any table football tournament that they wish to.
+- Club members are free to participate in any table soccer tournament that they wish to.

-Additionally, our club embraces and promotes the following values and principles as they are defined by table football’s world governing body, the Federation International Sports Table Football:
+Additionally, our club embraces and promotes the following values and principles as they are defined by table soccer’s world governing body, the Federation International Sports Table Football:

 - Respect to all: For every athlete, playing by the written rules is mandatory.
 Respecting the unwritten ones is a must.
 Fair play requires unconditional respect for opponents, fellow players, referees and fans.